Waterworks Faucets Review & Rating Updated: May 1, 2026

 Most faucets are designed by Waterworks and manufactured by in its plant in Picardy, France.

-Waterworks markets design collections that include faucets but also any other fixture or accessory you can think of, right down to ceramic tile, towels, floor mats, and even lotions and bathrobes.
+Waterworks markets designer collections that include faucets and any other fixture or accessory you can think of, right down to ceramic tile, towels, floor mats, and even lotions and bathrobes.

 The Waterworks warranty is very sub-par for the North American market, does not fully comply with federal warranty law, and contains several objectionable provisions.